mzy2240/ESA/ReadMe.md

 # SSimAuto
 A python package that makes PowerWorld Simauto easier yet more powerful to use
 ## Environment
-* [Git](https://git-scm.com/) - Version control system for tracking changes in computer files and coordinating work on those files among multiple people.
-* [Anaconda](https://www.anaconda.com/distribution/#windows) (python3.6, not necessary if you already have python installed) - A free and open source[4] distribution of the Python and R programming languages for data science and machine learning related applications.
+python 3.5 or above (recommend the latest Anaconda 3)
 ## Installation
-git clone [https://github.tamu.edu/zeyumao2/PYSA.git] (may require an account in gitlab)
+pip install ssimauto
 ## Usage
-Before running the following scripts, make sure you have PowerWorld Simulator installed.
+Before using the package, make sure you have PowerWorld Simulator and SimAuto add-on installed.
-## SimautoWrapper
-SimautoWrapper is a wrapper for PowerWorld Simulator.
-When running this script, you can get results without knowledge of how the SimautoCOM works.
+## from ssimauto import PYSimAuto
+PYSimAuto is a wrapper for the PowerWorld SimAuto COM object.
+It is designed to be easy to use, and it includes most of the SimAuto functions and script actions included in the script sections of the Auxiliary Files.
-Most common used commands are listed below.
-In the future version, more Simauto commands will be wrapped.
+Most common methods are listed below.

 |  Function   |      Action      |        Argument      |
 |-------------|----------------|-----------------------|